 Sarosij Bose

-I am a Ph.D. student at University of California, Riverside co-advised by Professors Amit K. Roy Chowdhury and Konstantinos Karydis.
+I am a Ph.D. student at University of California, Riverside advised by Dr. Amit K. Roy Chowdhury and Dr. Konstantinos Karydis.
 My research revolves around how autonomous systems perceive this world and building pipelines that can enable them to understand scenes using minimal supervision just as humans do.

 I received my Bachelor in Technology (BTech.) degree in Computer Science and Engineering from University of Calcutta, India.
 I am fortunate to be advised by some amazing researchers over the years.
 I interned at Siemens with the Future of Automation (FoA) division on designing sensor realistic LiDAR simulation systems.
 I am a recipient of the MITACS Globalink Fellowship and worked with Prof. Jiju Poovvancheri at GSC Lab, Saint Mary's University on skeleton extraction for motion capture.
 Earlier, I spent consecutive semester breaks at Indian Institute of Science working with Prof. Anirban Chakraborty at VCL Lab and Prof. Kunal Narayan Chaudhury at LISA Lab on person-reidentification and lipschitz regularization respectively.
 I have also worked extensively with Prof. Amlan Chakrabarti on action recognition from videos.